Play to Win

 2. Accessories.
 I get it — that’s your favorite briefcase or purse; it’s sentimental.
 But it may also look like you don’t take care of things or can’t afford something new.

 3. Attentiveness.
+It’s amazing how many people appear distracted or unorganized in meetings.
 Bring a notepad and take notes; use a nice pen.
 Put your phone away and make eye contact.
-It’s amazing how many people appear distracted in meetings.

 5. Posture.
 I have seen more than one woman lawyer in a meeting sitting on her leg.
 Casual dress makes people behave more casually.
 Watch your posture and project professionalism.